Ashwini132000/India-Election-Results-2024-PowerBI-Dashboard/README.md

 ---

 ## 📊 Data Model & Relationships
-This Power BI project is designed using a **structured relational data model** to ensure efficient data management, seamless filtering, and accurate reporting.
+The project uses a **star schema design** for efficient querying and interactive filtering.
+Relationships between fact and dimension tables follow best modeling practices.

 ### 🔗 Model View
 The **Model View** showcases how different tables in the dataset are related.
 The relationships between tables allow for dynamic filtering and seamless navigation across different levels of data.